-Use this calculator to easily calculate the arctan of a given number.
+- How to calculate the arctan of a number?

 How to calculate the arctan of a number?

 The easiest way to calculate it is by using our arctan calculator above, which will output results in both degrees and radians.
-Other ways include other given information, such as the values of other trigonometric functions for the same angle or other angles in the same triangle.
+Other ways require additional information to have been provided such as the values of other trigonometric functions for the same angle or for other angles in a triangle (see example below).

 Here is a table of common arctan values: